 Let's start with a couple of easy ones and then increase the difficulty.
 These icebreakers are especially important for a remote team, as in-person meetings can be rare, and as such it's very important to build teamwork through these discussions and the ensuing comments.

 1. Kids today will never understand the struggle of what?

-- Why I like this team-building question: Talk about nostalgia.
+Why I like this team-building question: Talk about nostalgia.
 This question is so much fun, and it's a great one for bringing a little excitement and laughter to the start of a day or meeting.
-I thought back to my childhood — dial-up internet, floppy disks, and trying to record mixtapes from the radio — and the frustrations from my morning commute just disappeared.
+I thought back into the time machine of my childhood history before Netflix, my family life, and hobbies — dial-up internet, floppy disks, and trying to record mixtapes from the radio — and the frustrations from my morning commute just disappeared.

-- What I learned about my teammates: I couldn't wait to see how my teammates answered this question, and I wasn't disappointed.
+What I learned about my teammates: I couldn't wait to see how my teammates answered this question, and I wasn't disappointed.
 I got a tiny glimpse into what my coworkers enjoyed or what they were like in their youth, and that told me a little about what they might enjoy today as adults.
-Someone who remembers waiting 30 minutes for a computer game to load might enjoy a nearby game story as a venue for our next one-on-one meeting.
+Someone who remembers waiting 30 minutes for a computer game to load, or waiting in line for hours for a movie or concert, or what their favorite book might be, might enjoy a nearby game story as a venue for our next one-on-one meeting.

 2. What’s the furthest away from home you’ve ever been?

 Why I like this team-building question: I went straight to a map to answer this question for myself, but this question isn't one that has to be answered literally (based on physical distance).
 It's up for interpretation — physical, psychological, or experiential distance — and that's why I like this question so much.